About Holmes City

 The Holmes City Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Douglas County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Holmes City, Minnesota residents are available through the local police department and authorized providers in Douglas County.
+Fingerprinting services for Holmes City, Minnesota residents are available through local police (where present) and authorized providers in Douglas County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Holmes City Police Department or Douglas County Sheriff's Office for scheduling and fees.

 To register to vote in Holmes City, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Douglas County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
 For local municipal elections in Holmes City, contact the Douglas County Clerk's office for schedules and ballot information.